mahelbir/ipv6gen/README.md

 [![Latest version][ico-version]][link-packagist]
 [![Software License][ico-license]][link-license]

-Ipv6Gen is a random IPv6 address generator with subnet.
+Ipv6Gen is a random IPv6 address generator by subnet.

+This tool is tailored for network testing and configuration, offering a straightforward solution for generating subnet-specific IPv6 addresses efficiently.

 ## Requirements